IvanTheProtogen/BackdoorLegacy/README.md

-We highly recommend obfuscating the code, in order to hide the backdoor!
+It is highly recommended to obfuscate the code, in order to hide the backdoor!

 # Scanner
 ```lua